 Ice dams can form when trapped water or snow in the gutter turns to hard ice.
 Slowly, the ice dam builds up, preventing melted snow from leaving the roof.
 As a result, you may end up a pool of dammed water.
 With no place to go, the water is more likely to start deteriorating the roof and leading to wet insulation leaks and staining.

-Ice dams are more common if you have heat leaking into the attic.
+Ice dams are more common in Colorado Springs if you have heat leaking into the attic.
 As the attic warms, some of that heat warms the roof, which allows the snow to melt and the water to pool.
 For this reason, one of the best ways to prevent ice dams is to simply remove snow from your roof with a roof rake or push broom.

 3. It Increases the Risk of Leaks